sdziallas/comp55/docs/labs/10-Timer.md

     function which will create a green square to represent our enemies.
     To make it easier to use,
-    I only have it provide a **y** coordinate, and the method automatically places the enemy on the right hand side of the screen.
+    I only have it provide a **y** coordinate, and the method automatically places the enemy on the right-hand side of the screen.

     You'll also notice that we have a ```RandomGenerator rgen``` that we have created.
     One last refactoring that you'll see is